 As you can see, there is a lot to cover.
 This is why most app designers struggle quite a bit with onboarding.
-Add the importance of branding to your app experience, and why it can take them months of testing before they are satisfied with the onboarding.
+Add the importance of branding to your app experience, and that it can take them months of testing before they are satisfied with the onboarding.
 Since you probably don't have months to test your app, we will give you some app onboarding examples to learn from.
 With luck, you should adapt their practices to your app, and ensure decent onboarding for target users.

 Good app onboarding examples